The GJA is organized

 into five geographic regions throughout the state to ensure balanced representation and facilitate effective communication

-The purposes of GJA are to provide a forum for the exchange of ideas, information and techniques, to advance professionalism through
+purposes of GJA are to provide a forum for the exchange of ideas, information and techniques, to advance professionalism through

 The GJA fosters fellowship and promotes

 networking as tools to address mutual operational problems and needs.

-GJA is governed by a Board of Directors composed of members elected
+The GJA is governed by a Board of Directors composed of members elected

 by the full membership.
 Board members include the Immediate Past President; the President; the President-Elect; First Vice-President;

 Second Vice-President; Third Vice-President; Treasurer; Twelve Regional Representatives.
 The Secretary is appointed by the

 addition to the Annual Business Meeting and Training Conference, the Board of Directors meets routinely during the year at

 sites throughout the state.
 The topical committees also convene special meetings during the year to discuss membership, training,

 conference and other issues.
 The structure and by-laws of the GJA are designed to ensure the full and representative

 ACTIVITIES OF GJA